Last updated on June 27th, 2022

 Adjacent to the market is the picturesque church and mission house.
 Feel free to step inside and turn back the wheels of time to the missionary era of Kauai.

 Be sure to pack some shade, water and food, and head to your choice of beach.
 Top options include a revisit to Hanalei Bay, snorkeling, and swimming in stunning Tunnels Beach, the rewarding yet challenging-to-reach Lumahai Beach, or the fully facilitated Haena Beach.
-They’re all good choice and if you’re having difficulties making up your mind, simply split your day among two.
+They’re all good choices and if you’re having difficulties making up your mind, simply split your day among two.

 I hope you’ve found this 5 days in Kauai sample itinerary useful for planning your own adventure!
 Visiting other Hawaiian islands?
 Sample itineraries, guides to the best beaches and the must-see highlights are all waiting for you in the Hawaii Travel Guide collection.
 Aloha!